 - See the festival map using the button below.

 - Camping/vehicle/RV passes must be purchased online at shop.bluegrass.com.

 - To use preferred camping in any of our campgrounds, Festivarians MUST have ALREADY purchased the appropriate festival, camping, and vehicle (if applicable) passes specific to the campground.

-- Preferred camping spots are available on a first come, first serve basis.
+- Preferred camping spots are available on a first-come, first-served basis.

-- Please fill out our form (COMING SOON) at least two weeks before the event if you will require a preferred camping spot.
+- Please fill out our form at least two weeks before the event if you will require a preferred camping spot.

-- To qualify for preferred camping, Festivarians must have valid Disabled Person Parking permit, placard, or plates with documentation and the person for whom it is issued must be present.
+- To qualify for preferred camping, Festivarians must have valid Disabled Person Parking permit, placard, plates, or documentation, and the person for whom it is issued must be present.

 - Since our campgrounds are in remote areas with limited resources, electricity cannot be reliably provided at any of our campgrounds.